ornobalam/ornobalam.github.io/pages/origin.md

-My quals paper, published in Cell in 2018 performed single-cell RNA sequencing of every single cell from entire individuals of the sea anemone Nematostella vectensis.
+My [quals paper](https://www.cell.com/cell/fulltext/S0092-8674(18)30596-8?), published in Cell in 2018 performed single-cell RNA sequencing of every single cell from entire individuals of the sea anemone _Nematostella vectensis_.
 Sea anemones belong to a group called cnidarians, which diverged from a common ancestor that also led to bilaterians, which include everything from fruit flies and worms to frogs and humans.
 Therefore, comparisons between cnidarian and bilaterian species can yield inferences about their shared ancestor, and provide insight on whether specific traits evolved in bilaterians or had already existed before their divergence from the cnidarian-bilaterian ancestor more than 600 million years ago.